Sweepstakes vs. Raffles: 5 Reasons Sweepstakes are More Effective for Online Fundraising

 On the other hand, restrictions on the state-level can make accessing the funds you raise with a raffle much more complicated.
 Many states require that the funds go into escrow for a certain period of time; for instance, until the prize is awarded.
 That means that your nonprofit won’t have access to the funds you raise… even to pay for the prize you plan to give away!

 Raffles typically set a limit on the number of tickets that will be sold, setting a ceiling on the amount of money that can be raised.
-Sweepstakes, in contrast, do not have a limit on tickets sold and, most importantly, the amount of money that can be raised.
+Sweepstakes, in contrast, do not have a limit on entries sold and, most importantly, the amount of money that can be raised.
 Many TapKat nonprofits are generating game-changing raises including: The Shelby American Collection, which raised $1.5 million in 2021; The National Sprint Car Hall of Fame & Museum, which raised over $700,000 in 2021; and Backcountry Discovery Routes, which raised nearly $300,000 in 2021.

 5. Promotion: There are No Restrictions on Marketing a Sweepstakes